-Zender collaborated with Shelley Miller producing and arranging “Tear Me Down” (2001) and “Morning Somewhere” (2006).
+Zender collaborated with Shelley Miller producing and co-arranging “Tear Me Down” (2001) and “Morning Somewhere” (2006).
 He played drums and various stringed instruments for Justin Roberts and appeared on his children’s records “Not Naptime” (2002) and “Way Out” (2004).
-He also played percussion/drums for Ralph’s World concerts in Chicago and around the US.
+He also played percussion/drums for Ralph’s World concerts in Chicago and around the US between 2002-2005.

-Zender has been an accompanist for the likes of Phil Angotti, Congress of Starlings (Andrea Bunch & Aerin Tedesco), Steve Dawson (Dolly Varden), Dag Juhlin (Poi Dog Pondering, Expo ’76), legendary pop-rockers Green, The Bon Mots, Peter Mulvey, Lisa DeRosia & Lush Budgett, Nora O’Connor (Neko Case, Kelly Hogan, Andrew Bird) Ellen Rosner, Happy Chichester (Afghan Whigs, Royal Crescent Mob, RJD2, Brad), Al Day, Ryan Auffenberg, Jon Brion (yes that guy, at The Hideout) Jason Falkner (yes that guy too, once upon a time at NU’s student union) and many more.
-He has taken part in many of Tom Dunning’s legendary Hoot Night’s at Schuba’s Tavern.
+Zender has been an accompanist for the likes of Phil Angotti, Congress of Starlings (Andrea Bunch & Aerin Tedesco), Steve Dawson (Dolly Varden), Dag Juhlin (Poi Dog Pondering, Expo ’76), legendary pop-rockers Green, The Bon Mots, Peter Mulvey, Lisa DeRosia & Lush Budgett, Nora O’Connor (Neko Case, Kelly Hogan, Andrew Bird) Ellen Rosner, Happy Chichester (Afghan Whigs, Royal Crescent Mob, RJD2, Brad), Al Day, Ryan Auffenberg, Jon Brion (yes that guy, at The Hideout) Jason Falkner (yes that guy too, once upon a time at NU’s student union) and many more… in fact it’s now to the point this is simply shameless name dropping.
+Tz has taken part in many of Tom Dunning’s legendary Hoot Night’s at Schuba’s Tavern.
 It’s not out of character for Tommi to go up on stage unrehearsed with people he barely knows to accompany them on various instruments.

-Zender has contributed tracks to tribute albums honoring Kate Bush, Michael Penn, Jellyfish, Roxy Music, Brian Eno, and Squeeze, and played concert tributes honoring David Bowie, The Smiths, The Byrds, Bee Gees, Paul McCartney, The Rolling Stones, George Harrison, Led Zeppelin, Bruce Springsteen and more.
+Zender has contributed tracks to tribute albums honoring Kate Bush, Michael Penn, Jellyfish, Roxy Music, Brian Eno, and Squeeze, and played concert tributes honoring John Lennon, Joni Mitchell, David Bowie, The Smiths, The Byrds, Bee Gees, Paul McCartney, The Rolling Stones, George Harrison, Led Zeppelin, Bruce Springsteen, Donovan, and more.

-He continues to perform regularly as a solo artist, in collaboration at Old Town School of Folk Music-related events, and also with Phil Angotti Band & his own group Tommi Zender & Friends (which may or may not include the fabulous talents of Dave Budrys, Mark Balletto (Dolly Varden, My Record Player) and Jim Barclay (Million Dollar Quartet, etc, & his own damn self!)
+He continues to perform regularly as a solo artist, in collaboration at Old Town School of Folk Music-related events, and also with his own group featuring Alton Smith on keyboards, Chris Siebold on guitars, John Abbey on bass, and Jim Barclay on drums.